March 15 – March 22

 This Week in the Solar System

-Tune in to the Sunday Night Astronomy Show at 8 pm on the YouTube channel or Facebook page of Astronomy by the Bay.
+The Fredericton Astronomy Club meets in the UNB Forestry-Earth Sciences Building on Tuesday at 7 pm.
+Tune in to the Sunday Night Astronomy Show at 8 pm on the YouTube channel and Facebook page of Astronomy by the Bay.

 Questions?
 Contact Curt Nason at [email protected].